 Drawbacks - Centralization!

-- Increases the deployment cost. - Establish relationships/accounts with bank. - Limit the use of the payment service to system with fully authenticated users. - Drive the system toward centralization (trust and transparency issues!).
+- Increases the deployment cost. - Establish relationships/accounts with bank. - Limit the use of the payment service to systems with fully authenticated users. - Drive the system toward centralization (trust and transparency issues!). - Not fully decentralized anymore.

 Decentralized Probabilistic Micropayments